FormidableLabs/lank/README.md

 ```

 Sometimes, you only want to exec a command in some projects.
 This is where the
-`-t, --tags <tags>` flag commes in handy to run based on arbitrary tags and the
+`-t, --tags <tags>` flag comes in handy to run based on arbitrary tags and the
 `-m, --modules <modules>` flag is useful to limit to a list of named projects.

 ```sh